\(L^p\) Spaces — Construction & Inequalities

 Therefore \(\bigl(L^p(\Omega, \mathcal{F}, \mu),\, \|\cdot\|_p\bigr)\) is a normed vector space for every \(1 \leq p \leq \infty\).
 This completes our construction of \(L^p\) as a normed structure.

 The deepest question, however, remains open: is this normed space complete?
 Does every Cauchy sequence in \(L^p\) converge to a limit that is itself in \(L^p\)?
-An affirmative answer — the Riesz–Fischer theorem — elevates \(L^p\) from a normed space to a Banach space, and provides the convergence theory that makes \(L^p\) the natural setting for probability, signal processing, and quantum mechanics.
-We develop this in the next chapter, \(L^p\) Completeness & Convergence.
+An affirmative answer, the Riesz-Fischer theorem, elevates \(L^p\) from a normed space to a Banach space, and provides the convergence theory that makes \(L^p\) the natural setting for probability, signal processing, and quantum mechanics.
+We develop this on \(L^p\) Completeness & Convergence.